Oct 10, 2016 07:00AM

 Miss you.
 Thanks for the guitar.

 Lane’s grandfather, Jimmy Rogers, died from colon cancer in 1997.
 In his career, Rogers had electrified old Chicago blues.
 His old-style boogie beat influenced legends like Eric Clapton, Keith Richards, and Jimmy Page.
-Lane remembers him as a larger-than-life figure who laughed, cuddled, and talked
+Lane remembers him as a larger-than-life figure who laughed, cuddled, and talked to him.

 But in that moment, next to the casket, a dualistic passion sparked into Lane’s life—blues and medicine.